runxel/illustrator-scripts/README.md

 2. Hit the button you want to have the space calculated in.

 **Notice:**
-- Fails on compund paths.
+- Fails on compound paths.
 - May fail on difficult paths.
 - Returns `NaN` on non-paths like text.